 What were some of the obstacles along the way, and how did you overcome them?

 From a personal standpoint, I had many health problems while trying to bring the water-resistant garment to market.
 Within the first year while building prototype, I had 7 surgeries, two hospital-acquired infections and four months of hyperbaric treatments which delayed the entire process.
-Once we were on the market, our product has been essentially welcomed.
+The Shower Shirt is available.
 We continue to gain rave reviews from ‘retail’ customers.
 Those customers normally find us online, do their research and purchase direct.
 Testimonials below:

 • “I love this product!
 When worn as directed, staying dry is easy.
 I was able to shower, wash my hair and get on with my day.
 I will recommend this shirt to others.
 Thanks for your great customer service and kind concern.”
 J Miller, Breast Cancer Patient

-We sell in 70 mastectomy boutiques across the United States.
+We sell the Shower Shirt in 70 mastectomy boutiques across the United States.
 Also, in Canada, Europe, New Zealand, Australia, Israel and Japan.
-We are also included in the Walmart.com product line.

 The largest hurdle our company still faces today is attaining Medicare coverage for breast cancer patients.
 Although the government recognizes penile implants as medical necessities and reimbursed for men, somehow The SHOWER SHIRT™ product is viewed still as a mere “convenience” item for mastectomy patients and not reimbursed, despite decreasing the chance of infection and contributing to the wellbeing of breast cancer patients after surgery.
 Moreover, the government now reimburses shower coverings for end-stage renal disease patients on dialysis, but not for breast cancer patients.